Subscribe to Updates

 yaabot_Pixarunderwater

 Light also plays a massive role in describing fine details in underwater scenes.
-In Finding Nemo, light was the only element used to show underwater currents and rays of lights that dispersed till the bed of the sea.
-The intricate details are crafted using a very fundamental concepts called Global Illumination where in for a pair of points ‘x’ and ‘y’, the amount of light traversing from one point to the other is estimated keeping in mind various factors like time of the day, orientation of the points, geographical surfaces and colours to name a few.
+In Finding Nemo, light was used to depict underwater currents and rays that dispersed to the sea bed.
+Global Illumination estimates light between points, considering factors like time, orientation, geography, and colors.
 This calculation is reiterated for every pair of points in the environment using integral calculus.

 Mathematics creates your favourite characters